karmacoma/lisk-rake/README.md

 #### Multiple Delegates

-After each attempt, CryptiKit will ask if you want to enable another delegate until you specify otherwise.
+After each attempt, LiskRake will ask if you want to enable another delegate until you specify otherwise.
 Thus allowing you to start forging for multiple delegates using one instance of the  ```rake start_forging``` command.

 > NOTE:
 > Forging can be stopped for multiple delegates in the same manner using the ```rake stop_forging``` command.